Crystalline color superconductors: The two-flavor inhomogeneous phases

-which corresponds to the angle at which the two pairing rings are contiguous, meaning that for $\phi < \phi_0$ the two rings overlap.
-The latter case is energetically disfavored because, being $\beta$ large and positive, the free-energy would be smaller.

-The divergence of the coefficient $\beta(\phi)$ at $\phi = \phi_0$ is due to the two limits that have been taken to compute the free-energy, namely the Ginzburg-Landau and weak coupling limits.
-A detailed explanation of what happens will be given in Sec. \ref{sec:3flavor_1PW} when discussing a simple crystalline structure in the three-flavor case.
-In any case it is clear that the divergency of a GL coefficient means that the expansion is not under control, or more precisely, that the radius of convergence of the series \eqref{eq:OGL} tends to zero.
+The divergence of the coefficient $\beta(\phi)$ at $\phi = \phi_0$ is due to the two limits that have been taken to compute the free energy, namely the GL and weak coupling limits.
+A detailed explanation of what happens will be given in Sec. \ref{sec:3flavor_1PW} when discussing a simple three-flavor crystalline structure.
+In any case it is clear that the divergency of a GL coefficient means that the expansion is not under control, or more precisely, that the radius of convergence of the series in Eq.~\eqref{eq:OGL} tends to zero.

-Among the structures with no intersecting rings, seven are good candidates to be the most favored structure.
-Within these seven structures, the octahedron, which corresponds to a crystal with $P=6$ and whose wave vectors point into the direction of a body-centered-cube (BCC), is the only one with effective potential bounded from below (that is, with $\gamma>0$).
-The remaining six structures, with $P=7,8$ and $9$, are characterized by a potential which is unbounded from below, at least at the order $\Delta^6$.
-Even if in this case the free-energy cannot be computed, qualitative arguments given in \textcite{Bowers:2002xr} suggest that the face-centered-cube (FCC), with $P=8$ and with wave vectors pointing towards the vertices of a face-centered-cube, is the favored structure.
+Among the crystals with no intersecting rings, seven are good candidates to be the most favored structure.
+Within these seven structures, the octahedron, which corresponds to a crystal with $P=6$ and whose wave vectors point into the direction of a body-centered cube (bcc), is the only one with effective potential bounded from below (that is, with $\gamma>0$).
+The remaining six structures, given by different configurations with $P=7,8$ and $9$, are characterized by a potential which is unbounded from below, at least at the considered order $\Delta^6$.
+Even if in this case the free energy cannot be computed, qualitative arguments given by \textcite{Bowers:2002xr} suggest that the favored structure is the one with $P=8$ having wave vectors pointing towards the vertices of a face-centered cube (fcc).